-1 (a) A trustee may delegate duties and powers.
-The trustee must exercise the care that a 2 person similarly situated would reasonably believe appropriate under the circumstances in: 3 (1) selecting an agent; 4 (2) establishing the scope and terms of the delegation; and 5 (3) periodically reviewing the agent's actions in order to monitor the agent's 6 performance and compliance with the terms of the delegation.
-7 (b) Subject to subsection (a), a trustee may delegate duties and powers to a co-trustee.
-8 (c) In performing a delegated function, an agent owes a duty to the statutory trust to 9 exercise reasonable care to comply with the terms of the delegation.
-10 (d) A trustee that complies with subsection (a) is not liable to the beneficial owners or to 11 the statutory trust for an action of the agent to which the function was delegated.
-12 (e) An agent submits to the jurisdiction of the courts of this State by accepting a 13 delegation of powers or duties from the trustee of a statutory trust that is subject to the law of 14 this state.
-15 Comment 16 17 18 Principal Sources - Delaware Statutory Trust Act §3806; Connecticut Statutory Trust Act §34-517; Uniform Trust Code §807 .
-19 20 21 22 23 24 25 26 27 This section reverses the outmoded common law rule against delegation by a trustee.
+1 (1) selecting an agent; 2 (2) establishing the scope and terms of the delegation; and 3 (3) periodically reviewing the agent's actions in order to monitor the agent's 4 performance and compliance with the terms of the delegation.
+5 (b) Subject to subsection (a), a trustee may delegate duties and powers to a co-trustee.
+6 (c) In performing a delegated function, an agent owes a duty to the statutory trust to 7 exercise reasonable care to comply with the terms of the delegation.
+8 (d) A trustee that complies with subsection (a) is not liable to the beneficial owners or to 9 the statutory trust for an action of the agent to which the function was delegated.
+10 (e) An agent submits to the jurisdiction of the courts of this State by accepting a 11 delegation of powers or duties from the trustee of a statutory trust that is subject to the law of 12 this state.
+13 Comment 14 15 16 Principal Sources - Delaware Statutory Trust Act §3806; Connecticut Statutory Trust Act §34-517; Uniform Trust Code §807 .
+17 18 19 20 21 22 23 24 25 This section reverses the outmoded common law rule against delegation by a trustee.
 In reversing the common law rule against delegation, the drafting committee followed both the Delaware Statutory Trust Act and the modern trend with respect to common law trusts.
 Most states have abrogated the common law nondelegation rule with legislation based on the Uniform Prudent Investor Act, Uniform Trust Code, or the Restatement (Third) of Trusts.
 See Uniform Trust Code §807 (2000); Uniform Prudent Investor Act §9 (1994); Restatement (Third) of Trusts: Prudent Investor Rule §171 (1992).
 See also Restatement (Third) of Trusts §80 (2007); John H. Langbein, Reversing the Nondelegation Rule of Trust-Investment Law, 59 Mo.
 L. Rev. 105 (1994).
-28 29 30 Paragraphs (a), (c), (d), and (e) are patterned on Uniform Trust Code §807 (2000), which is derived from Uniform Prudent Investor Act §9 (1994).
+27 28 29 30 Paragraphs (a), (c), (d), and (e) are patterned on Uniform Trust Code §807 (2000), which is derived from Uniform Prudent Investor Act §9 (1994).
 This section deviates from prior uniform acts, however, on the issue of delegation to a co-trustee.
-Following the Delaware
+Following the Delaware Statutory Trust Act, paragraph (b) treats delegation to a co-trustee in the same manner as